 - Anything else that will make birth more comfortable for you

-Your pregnancy is monitored in a number of ways.
-The doctor or midwife will measure your weight, height, and blood pressure.
+Your pregnancy is monitored in a number of ways throughout each trimester.
+At each visit, the doctor or midwife will measure your weight, height, and blood pressure.

 This will happen at every appointment you go to.
-This checks for sexually transmitted infections, such as chlamydia, and anything else abnormal in your pee.
+This allows your healthcare provider to check for sexually transmitted infections, such as chlamydia, and anything else abnormal in your pee.

 Urine tests can also include proteins and glucose that could indicate pre-eclampsia or diabetes.
 It will also check for urinary tract infections and kidney infections.

 Depending on where you live, you may be asked if you want to participate in a first-trimester screening.
 This will check to see if you are at risk of having a baby with Down Syndrome or other genetic complications.
-You will get a blood test and ultrasound done at 11 to 14 weeks.
+This includes a blood test and ultrasound done between 11 and 14 weeks.

 The non-invasive prenatal testing can be done as soon as 9-weeks.
 It may also provide additional genetic information about your baby’s risks.

-In addition to everything else, you will also be asked what seems like a ton of questions about your mental health and current lifestyle.
+In addition to everything else, you will also be asked lots of questions about your family history, mental health, and current lifestyle.

 This is the area where your partner could really help you out.
-He knows more about his family’s history than you do and since your genes are mixed with his, it’s important to know everything about his family’s mental health.
-Your doctor or midwife will ask various questions about mental health, past and present.
-They will ask if you have or had anxiety, depression, bipolar disorder, and other mental health issues that could be genetic.
+He knows more about his family’s history than you do and since your genes are mixed with his, it’s important to give your healthcare provider the most accurate information.
+Your doctor or midwife will ask various questions about past and present mental health.